 New Orleans Property Division Lawyers

 At the Law Office of James A. Graham, our New Orleans property division lawyers help clients understand what property is separate, and what property is considered community property.
 We then explain how the property is divided between the spouses.
 We work to prioritize the property you want to keep.
 To ensure fairness, the family court may consider certain factors that favor your property interest over your spouse’s interest.
 Many New Orleans property division disputes can settle through negotiation or mediation, but we are ready to try your property division claim before a Judge when necessary.
-Call us in New Orleans or Slidell for more information.
+Call us in New Orleans for more information.

 How can we help?